tigrouind/AITD-roomviewer/README.md

 ## Commands

-- Click on the map and drag cursor to move it.
 - Mouse wheel : zoom in / out
-- Left mouse cursor : drag map
+- Left mouse button : drag map / highlight box
-- Right mouse cursor : show options menu
+- Right mouse button : show options menu
 - Up or down arrows : change floor
 - Left right arrows : change room
 - Esc : quit (only in fullscreen mode)

+## Shortcuts

+- L : link DosBox
+- C : camera projection mode
+- F : camera follow mode
+- H : rooms visibility
+- A : areas visibility
+- T : triggers visibility
+- J : actors visibility
+- M : show additional info
+- U : show vars
+- Page up / down : camera rotate
+- Tab : switch to model viewer

 Put mouse on a box to highlight it.
-Gray boxes are colliders which player cannot pass trought Blue boxes are colliders that player can interact with Red and amber boxes are triggers.
+Gray boxes are colliders which player cannot passthrough Blue boxes are colliders that player can interact with Red and amber boxes are triggers.
 It is usually used to switch from one room to another.
 It can also trigger other things like enemies, sounds, scripted sequences, ...